binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 ![](images/30000View.gif)

 First of all, why?
 Why start so high?
 Developers spend most of their lives focusing on code, and sometimes on architectural concepts and patterns.
 Software developers rarely focus on anything higher than this which has the affect of causing blind spots.
 The reason we start so high, and encourage the developer to come back to this level every so often, is to ensure that they are actually creating good, secure code and that their priorities are correctly aligned with the needs of their business.
-Ironically, as is often the case, a security focus may not necessarily align with the business's wants.
+Ironically, as is often the case, a security focus may not necessarily align with the business' wants.

 Stepping back allows your peripheral vision to kick in.

-This stepping back process, a form of modeling, should be performed by a collection of the following people:
+This stepping back process (a form of modeling), should be performed by a collection of the following people:

 1. Deeply technical (software expert (developer/engineer)).
-I specifically do not mention tester(s) here, as testing is the job of the developer.
+I specifically do not mention tester(s) here, as testing should be the job of the developer.
 The developer is responsible for delivering high quality working code every Sprint.
 2. Network expert(s)
 3. Domain expert(s)
 4. The person solely responsible for the project or product being delivered